What to Look for in Your Affiliate Campaign?

 ● Unexpected Campaign Results

 On average, an install or click conversion rate through advertising campaigns doesn’t exceed 10%.
 So, if you witness a sudden spike of more than 40%, it is most likely fraudulent.
 Marketers and advertisers should analyze the affiliate source, compare the affiliate with other sources, etc. A proactive approach would include vetting the marketing partner before signing an agreement.
-Usually, an abnormally high CTR, very short user session (50% lower than average), high bounce rates, visitors without cookie files are the most common parameters to understand fraud
+Usually, an abnormally high CTR, very short user session (50% lower than average), high bounce rates, and visitors without cookie files are the most common parameters to understand fraud

 ● Unresponsive Leads